 As NLP and Machine Learning consultants, part of what we do is analyze data – primarily text data in combination with structured data to help organizations make informed decisions.

-To better understand HCAHPS, we ended up writing down all the questions our team was frequently asking, and looked for answers to each one based on research in trusted sources.
-We documented the answers in this post, with the hope that it’ll help hospital administrators, patient experience leaders and professionals who work with surveys.
+To better understand HCAHPS, we ended up writing down all the HCAHPS questions that we had and looked for answers to each one based on research in trusted sources.
+We documented the answers in this post, with the hope that it’ll help hospital administrators, patient experience leaders, and professionals who work with surveys.

 What is the HCAHPS survey?